 There are three types of GFCIs.
 The most often used “receptacle-type” GFCI, similar to a common wall outlet, is the type with which most consumers are familiar.
 Additionally, circuit breaker GFCIs are often used as replacements for standard circuit breakers and provide GFCI protection to all receptacles on that individual circuit.
-Temporary or “plug-in” GFCIs are frequently used in construction and in outdoor settings with electric tools, mowers, trimmers, and similar devices.
+Temporary or portable GFCIs are frequently used in construction and in outdoor settings with electric tools, mowers, trimmers, and similar devices.
 They should not be used as a permanent alternative to a regular GFCI.
 Temporary GFCIs should be tested prior to every use.

 How should GFCIs be tested?

 Many consumers don’t check their GFCIs to verify they are working.
 GFCIs are electronic devices that can be damaged or wear out.
 The electrical receptacle in a GFCI may continue to function, even if the GFCI circuit no longer works.
-If this is the case, have a qualified electrician replace as soon as possible.
+If this is the case, have a qualified electrician replace it as soon as possible.

 When should you test GFCIs?